Morgan v. United States (1885)

+Background

 Consols of 1865, issued in pursuance of the authority conferred upon the Secretary of the Treasury by the Act of Congress approved March 3, 1865, entitled "An act to provide ways and means for the support of the government."
 Twenty bonds of the denomination of $1,000 each and sixteen of $500 each were embraced in the suits.
 The controversy relates to the title only, all of them being claimed by the Manhattan Savings Institution, and ten of each denomination by J.S.
 Morgan & Co., and the others, being ten of $1,000 each and six of $500 each, by L. Von Hoffman & Co.
 The bonds having been called in for redemption, were presented at the Treasury for that purpose by the holders, respectively, J.S.
 Morgan & Co. and L. Von Hoffman & Co., but payment was refused by the United States on account of the adverse claim of the Manhattan Savings Institution, and the claims of the several parties to the proceeds were Treasury, March 12, 1880, pursuant to § 1063, Revised Statutes.
 Judgments were rendered by that court in favor of the Manhattan Savings Institution, and against the other claimants respectively.
 18 Ct.Cl.
 386. The several appeals bring up all the cases as they stood in the Court of Claims; the United States appealing from the judgment in favor of the Manhattan Savings Institution, the other parties from the judgments dismissing their respective petitions.
 The controversy is wholly between the claimants, the United States being merely in the position of a stakeholder, not denying its liability to pay to the true owners of the bonds.

 The act of Congress in pursuance of which the bonds in question were issued, being "An act to provide ways and means for the support of the government," approved March 3, 1865, 13 Stat.
 468, c.
 77, provided: